jubeaz/dotfiles/.cheats/Pivoting/chisel.md

 This forward {clientside-host}:{clientside-port} to server {local-port}
 To get the port of the client machine locally on serverside.
-ex: R:2222:localhost:22 to get the client 22 (ssh) on the port 2222 of the server
+ex: R:2222:localhost:22 to get the client 22 (ssh) on the port 2222 of the server To get the port of a machine reacheable by the client machine locally on serverside.
+ex: R5985:172.16.22.1:5985
 ```
 ./chisel client -v <server_ip>:<server_port|8000> R:<serverside-port>:<clientside-host|localhost>:<clientside-port>
 ```